JoshTorring/deckofcardsTorring/README.md

 Feel free to fork and do whatever you want with the project, it's all under the MIT license.

+Making this enormous change for a pull request.

 Install
 -------